terrapower/armi/doc/user/inputs.rst

 There are several input files:

 Settings file
-    Contains simulation parameters (like full power, cycle length, and which physics modules to activate) and all kind of modeling approximation settings (e.g. convergence criteria)
+    Contains simulation parameters (like full power, cycle length, and which physics modules to activate) and all kinds of modeling approximation settings (e.g. convergence criteria)

 Blueprints file
-    Contains dimensions and composition of the components/blocks/assemblies in your reactor systems, from fuel pins to heat exchangers
+    Contains dimensions and compositions of the components/blocks/assemblies in your reactor systems, from fuel pins to heat exchangers

 Fuel management file
     Describes how fuel moves around during a simulation